 In the early 18th century the nave, south transept, and porch were almost completely rebuilt in classical style, possibly by the Atkyns family (wealthy local landowners, who included the eminent historian, Sir Robert Atkyns, author of the Ancient and Present State of Gloucestershire, whose magnificent memorial is here) and new windows inserted in the chancel.
 A gallery was placed above the porch and was used by the church orchestra in the late 19th century.
-A pair of 15th-century benches with linen-fold ornament, beyond the font, were original to the church but most of the other woodwork was apparently taken from the manor-house demolished in the mid 18th century and includes the odd but handsome Jacobean carved figures which decorate the pew-ends and the front of the gallery.
+A pair of 15th-century benches with linen-fold ornament, beyond the font, were original to the church but most of the other woodwork was apparently taken from the manor-house demolished in the mid-18th century and includes the odd but handsome Jacobean carved figures that decorate the pew-ends and the front of the gallery.

 Charles Mason, one of the geographers who charted the Mason-Dixon line in America, was born at Sapperton where his wife, Rebekah, is buried.
-The line, established between 1763 and 1767, was an attempt by the Crown to resolve a border dispute between the then British colonies of Pennsylvania and Maryland.
-Surveyed by Mason and Jeremiah Dixon, the line came to be thought of as the division between northern and southern USA ('dixie').
+The line, established between 1763 and 1767, was an attempt by the Crown to resolve a border dispute between the then-British colonies of Pennsylvania and Maryland.
+Surveyed by Mason and Jeremiah Dixon, the line came to be thought of as the division between northern and southern USA (‘dixie’).
 An eminent astronomer, the Mason crater on the Moon is named after him.